 - Material about the Institute of Advanced Legal Studies

 Documents describing the mission, history, activities and development plans of the Institute.

-Preprint versions of articles written by IALS Staff are on SAS-Space at http://sas-space.sas.ac.uk/view/collections/ialsstaff.html
+Preprint versions of articles written by IALS Staff at https://sas-space.sas.ac.uk/view/divisions/ials.html

-A collection of dissertations (that have achieved grade "merit" or "distinction") written by IALS masters students are on SAS-Space at http://sas-space.sas.ac.uk/view/collections/ialsstud.html.
+A collection of dissertations (that have achieved grade "merit" or "distinction") written by IALS masters students at https://sas-space.sas.ac.uk/view/divisions/ials.html

-A collection of articles and research guides written by visiting scholars and legal information specialists at IALS are on SAS-Space at http://sas-space.sas.ac.uk/view/collections/ialsfell.html.
+A collection of articles and research guides written by visiting scholars and legal information specialists at IALS at https://sas-space.sas.ac.uk/view/divisions/ials.html

 Project documentation and working materials from collaborative projects with which IALS is or has been involved.

 - BAILII (British and Irish Legal Information Institute)

 - Intute: Law